Ardagh Group: History

 Founded in 1932 as the Irish Glass Bottle Company in Dublin, the company expanded through a series of acquisitions after Paul Coulson acquired an initial stake in the company in 1998.
 In North America, the company currently operates two of the oldest continuously operated glass container plants in the country: Dunkirk, Indiana, opened in 1889, and Winchester, Indiana, opened in 1898.

 It purchased Rockware Glass in 1999.
 In 2011, it purchased the metal packaging company Impress Group for €1.7 billion and Fi Par for €125 million.
 In August 2012, the company acquired Anchor Glass Container Corporation for $880 million.
-In January 2013, Ardagh Group agreed to acquire St-Gobain's Verallia North America for €1.3 billion.
-In 2012 it purchased the Rexam Glass Division.
+In 2013, Ardagh Group agreed to acquire St-Gobain's Verallia North America for €1.3 billion.
+In 2012, it purchased the Rexam Glass Division.

 The company launched an initial public offering (IPO) in March 2017 on the New York Stock Exchange, raising just over $300 million.

-In 2022 Ardagh Group successfully concluded its strategic acquisition of Consol Glass, Africa now known as Ardagh Glass Packaging – Africa (AGP – A).
+In 2022, Ardagh Group successfully concluded its strategic acquisition of Consol Glass, Africa, now known as Ardagh Glass Packaging – Africa (AGP – A).